deeprest/sagaGitlabMirror/DevLog.md

 NOFIX: high offset off angled floor.
 This is a known cosmetic problem, addressed with the "multi_sample" code in UpdateCollision(), not in use.
 FIXED long slide clipping. collision should reduce velocity, not only position.

-Chose to use no 2d physics (except for bouncygrenade).
+Limited use of 2d rigidbodies (bouncygrenade, pickups).

 + sprite animations: using state machine.

 + multi-part sprite characters.

 + normal maps, so cannot use sprite atlas.

 + 2D lighting
 + deployment